 Understanding fee coverage and tax deductibility

 When supporters donate through Fundraise Up, they may see an option to cover transaction costs.
+This option affects the effective fee, which reflects the actual percentage of a donation that goes toward fees after all applicable costs are applied.
 If they turn this on, their donation amount is increased so that your organization receives (as close as possible to) the full amount they wanted to donate after fees.

 How fee coverage works in Fundraise Up